hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Conclusion

 This blog post provided a comprehensive guide on how to d﻿eploy *Super Mario* and *Tetris* in a K8 cluster and e﻿xpose those games to be securely accessed via HTTPS in HPE GreenLake for Private Cloud Enterprise.
-It detailed the process of configuring TLS termination on an Ingress controller, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
+It detailed the process of configuring TLS termination on an Ingress controller at the load balancer setup, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
 This guide fully aligns with the stringent security and compliance requirements of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.